 SDS 336: Practical Machine Learning

 Introduction to machine learning for data science with an emphasis on Python programming.
-Explore comparing algorithm performance; decision-tree algorithms; classification algorithms; model averaging; unsupervised learning; and neural network.
+Explore comparing algorithm performance; decision-tree algorithms; classification algorithms; model averaging; unsupervised learning; and neural networks.
 The equivalent of three lecture hours a week for one semester.
 Prerequisite: Statistics and Data Sciences 334 with a grade of at least C-; and registration for Computer Science 327E or previously completed with a grade of at least C-.

 [Required for SDS majors.
 Non-majors are restricted from enrollment in the course.
 Offered in fall semesters only.]